DeborahK/angular2-aspnetcore/README.md

 	  When building a real application, consider moving the source files out of wwwroot and building a script using something like Gulp to copy the resulting .js files along with the templates and stylesheets to wwwroot.

+>For a more production-ready example that moves the files out of wwwroot and uses Webpack, see this: https://github.com/damienbod/Angular2WebpackVisualStudio